amelieav/rest-client-coincap/README.md

 Navigate to the project directory.
 To run, enter `mvn clean install` & `mvn javafx:run` into console to run the RestClientGraphPlotter class.
 Watch the live Bitcoin price trends!

+## TODO

+Currently, it appears that only bitcoin's values are fetched, all the other assets seemto be stuck at 0? or a certain dollar amount? but i might be wrong. need to debug more.